-- absence of these algae species.
-Some locations may still be important but currently lack associated data to confirm their value. - This feature is a compilation of data collected by many people, for different purposes, using different survey techniques with different methodologies within each technique and, therefore, considerable care must be taken when using the data.
-Please refer to the original metadata document for data limitations and usage. - Recommended date of expiry for use of these data in a marine planning context: None provided.
+- Survey effort is not consistent across all planning units or across all areas of the coast and some species tend to be underrepresented by some survey methods.
+Areas with no data may not have been surveyed and these data gaps are not necessarily their value. - This feature is a compilation of data collected by many people, for different purposes, using different survey techniques with the original metadata document for data limitations and usage. - Recommended date of expiry for use of these data in a marine planning context: None provided.